 As an expert in the kind of work Lance and Justin now had to deal with, Justin took time to showcase how to repair a winch rope in the field, and we’re going to give you a quick rundown.

 Vehicle recovery can be inherently dangerous due to a multitude of variables, but for this example, we’re demonstrating with synthetic rope, which has become the standard for winch recovery due to ease of use, lightness, and safety factors.
 When a rope fails, it falls to the ground, whereas a metal cable can start flying around and destroying anything in its path.
-You can apply the tactics in this repair guide to field repairing winch rope or building a winch extension to help you reach the tree that’s just out of reach.
+You can apply the tactics in this trail repair guide to field repairing winch rope or building a winch extension to help you reach the tree that’s just out of reach.

 Step 1: Cut It Out